tolliob/PhasePortrait/README.md

 * Color:                Module to convert Riemann Sphere complex numbers to a color using the HLS model or the RGB model

-* RienmannSphere:       Module to define the Riemann Sphere complex numbers
+* RiemmannSphere:       Module to define the Riemann Sphere complex numbers

 * PhasePortrait:        Module to draw phase portrait of function defined in a part of the complex plane, and valued in the